 Co-Editor-in-Chief & Art Editor, Kristin Emanuel

-Kristin Emanuel holds an MFA in poetry from the University of Kansas where she studied the comics poetry movement.
-She is currently a PhD student in English and Comparative Literature at Washington University, and a museum educator intern at the Pulitzer Arts Foundation.
-Her latest poems, comics, and reviews have appeared in journals such as Shenandoah, Colorado Review, and The Indianapolis Review, with new poetry forthcoming in Ecotone.
-She was also selected as a finalist in Boston Review‘s 2022 Annual Poetry Contest.
+Kristin Emanuel holds an MFA in poetry from the University of Kansas.
+She is currently a PhD student in English and Comparative Literature at Washington University.
+Her latest poems, comics, and essays have appeared in journals such as Ecotone, Shenandoah, and Blackbird.

 Readers